Michel Sanner, PhD

 Molecular interactions, molecular graphics, component-based software

-Work in our laboratory is producing versatile components that can be assembled rapidly to produce custom applications for analyzing macromolecular structures and simulate their interactions.
-We have released several tools to the scientific community including PMV a general purpose molecular visualization environment, AutoDockTools (ADT) a front end to the automated docking program AutoDock and ViPEr, a visual programming environment in which a user can drag-and-drop computational nodes and connect them to create interactively computational pipelines that combine various computational methods in new ways without having to write code.
+I also have a long standing interest in software engineering and we have produced versatile software components that can be assembled rapidly to produce custom applications for analyzing macromolecular structures and simulate their interactions.
+We have released several tools to the scientific community including PMV a general purpose molecular visualization environment, AutoDockTools (ADT) a front end to the automated docking program AutoDock and Vision, a visual programming environment in which a user can drag-and-drop computational nodes and connect them to create interactively computational pipelines that combine various computational methods in new ways without having to write code.

 Education